12 Best Things to Do on the Isle of Skye

 Skye Market Square is a lovely collection of local stores, located right next to the Co-op on the main street of Broadford.
 I stumbled upon it while searching for breakfast options and spotted The Market Kitchen on Google Maps.

 The Market Kitchen serves up a delicious range of Scottish breakfast rolls.
-I highly recommend the streaky maple-cured bacon with a hash brown, and a hot drink.
+I highly recommend the streaky maple-cured bacon with a hash brown and a hot drink.
 Perfect fuel for a day of exploring Skye.

 Once you’ve filled your belly, you can wander through the surrounding shops.
 You’ll find a mix of local food products, handmade crafts, unique gifts, and antiques.
 It’s the perfect spot to pick up a souvenir to remember your time on Skye.